-Financial therapy: what it is and who needs it
+Financial therapy: What it is and who needs it?

 According to financial therapists, everyone could stand to benefit.
 But in reality, those whose issues with money are interfering with their life or relationships are likely the best candidates.

 People who are in financial distress — such as hiding purchases, spending compulsively or avoiding their financial statements — definitely should seek help, according to Coambs.
-But people who have a childhood with a lot of conflict about money or have disorders such as obsessive compulsive disorder or post-traumatic stress disorder may also want to consider if that is impacting their financial wellbeing as well.
+But people who have a childhood with a lot of conflict about money or have disorders such as obsessive compulsive disorder or post-traumatic stress disorder may also want to consider if that is impacting their financial well-being as well.

 A therapist or other mental health professional will be able to tie their understanding of the human psyche to the relationship with money, he said.
 Whereas a financial planner might be using some therapeutic skill in their planning.